Meet the AVEA Team of Instructors

 Andrew started his fire career volunteering with the Black Diamond fire department in 2007 with aspirations to become a career firefighter.
 In 2011 his goals were met with a full time career with the Calgary fire department.
 Andrew is still active in training with the Black Diamond fire department and began his pursuit of becoming a vehicle extrication instructor in hopes to better his knowledge and the knowledge of fellow firefighters.
 He also became a member of the Heavy Rescue team with the Calgary fire department in 2013 utilizing his vast construction background and knowledge in hopes to become a valued member on the team.
 He has since become an instructor for the Heavy Rescue program with Calgary and strives to keep his knowledge up on current techniques and practices used throughout North America to better his and his team’s knowledge.

-Colin has been a member of the AVEA group for the past three years and has worked with us for years prior to with tool support.
+Colin has been a member of the AVEA group for the past 5 years and and had been with Rocky Mountain Phoenix for the last 9 years.
+He has worked with us for years prior to with tool support.
 He has been active in the fire service for over 17 years, spending nearly 10 years with volunteer fire departments in BC and Alberta as well as spending 6 years as an Fire Instructor working with Industrial Fire Brigades across Alberta.
 For the last 7 years Colin has been with Rocky Mountain Phoenix as the dedicated Rescue Tool Specialist for the company, providing service, sales support, and training to our customers.